The Folklore Society: Publications

-The journal began as The Folk-Lore Record in 1878, continued or was restarted as The Folk-Lore Journal, and from 1890 its issues were compiled as volumes entitled "Folk-Lore: A Quarterly Review of Myth, Tradition, Institution, & Custom.
-Incorporating The Archæological Review and The Folk-Lore Journal".
+The journal began as The Folk-Lore Record in 1878, continued or was restarted as The Folk-Lore Journal, and from 1890 its issues were compiled as volumes with the long title Folk-Lore: A Quarterly Review of Myth, Tradition, Institution, & Custom.
+Incorporating The Archæological Review and The Folk-Lore Journal.
 Joseph Jacobs edited the first four annual volumes as the Quarterly Review, succeeded by Alfred Nutt.
-As the head of David Nutt in the Strand, Alfred Nutt was the publisher from 1890.
+As the head of publisher David Nutt in the Strand, Alfred Nutt was the publisher of the journal from 1890.